 Bump It Up

 Inspired by the pink roses on her sheer dupatta, the bride showered her low chignon in matching ones to bring out the pink in her lehenga.
-We especially love her choice to pair pink and green—it's a classic Indian color combination as green represents new beginnings and pink symbolizes purity.
+We especially love the choice to pair pink and green—it's a classic Indian color combination as green represents new beginnings and pink symbolizes purity.

-A bright pop of flowers underneath your dupatta is a great way to add some flair to the back of your look.
+A bright pop of flowers underneath your dupatta is a great way to add flair to the back of your look.

-The only thing making this long, fluffy braid more ethereal is the bride’s gold tikka along her side part.
+The only thing making this long, fluffy braid more ethereal is the bride’s gold tikka along her side-part.
 The hair along the bride’s part is flipped outward to draw attention to her face, keeping the focus on the bride’s heavy jewelry up top.

 A waist-grazing, feathery braid is a great way to add texture to the look of the lehenga, too.

 Flowers are symbols of good luck and prosperity for traditional South Indian brides.
-Covering the braided hair with florals immediately creates an idyllic, and, unsurprisingly, jaw-dropping look.
+Covering the braided hair with florals immediately creates an idyllic and, unsurprisingly, jaw-dropping look.

 For her at-home Sikh wedding, this bride sported a stunning oversized bun.
 A lovely look that combines glamour, sophistication, and effortlessness in one!